 Georgia Criminal Statute of Limitations Laws: Related Resources

 Get a Free Case Review

 Depending on the severity of the crime, a conviction can deprive you of your freedom for a period of months or years and has lasting impacts.
 If you have been charged with a crime, you will want to make sure your rights are protected by hiring a defense lawyer.
-If you're just now getting started, consider having a criminal defense attorney evaluate your case at no charge for the initial review.
+If you're just now getting started, have a criminal defense attorney evaluate your case at no charge for the initial review.